SANJEEV08/Ultrasonic-Flowmeter-Fault-Detection/README.md

 - Visualized the problem of overfitting by calculating the tradeoff between dev & test sets . **Generation of Gaussian Noise** & **Feature creation** were done to solve the same .
 - Performed EDA (Exploratory Data Analysis) to identify the **problem of outliers & Skewness** .
 Key decisions were made to resolve them .
 - Ran over 11 models to see which performs better .
-- Built a client facing API using the following : 1.
-Streamlit - Local webserver & 2.
-Heroku - Cloud
+- Built a client facing API using Streamlit to monitor locally .

 ## Data Cleaning -
 Ran a preliminary model to see whether the model was overfitting or not .
 Yes , the model had overfit & this was evident from the **tradeoff score** .The following solutions were devised & performed :